 …..I’ve had well-meaning friends tell me they were worried about me, because I’m not getting any younger.
 Thank you?

-…..I’ve had someone tell me that I was “really weird” for choosing not to date for five years.
+…..I’ve had someone tell me that I was “really weird” for choosing not to date for five years when my kids were younger.
 Ok.

 …..If I am being quizzed by a Christian the question may turn to “Do you feel called to be single?”